 When watching one of my favorite cooking shows, The Chew, I was fascinated with the breakfast the chefs were preparing.
 Clinton Kelly was whipping together steak and eggs with a side of hash brown waffles.
 What?
 Hash brown waffles you say?
 That is correct!
 I'm always looking for opportunities to use my waffle maker and this seemed like the perfect one.
-Hash brown waffles here I come!
+Here's my version of Clinton's waffles.

 **Helpful tips and common mistakes